danthegoodman1/raftd/README.md

 Build a custom bulletproof distributed storage service in any language on top of high performance multi-group Raft just by implementing a handful of HTTP endpoints.

-It manages all the complicated parts of raft like durable log management, log compaction, snapshotting and recovery.
+It manages all the complicated parts of raft like durable log management, log compaction, snapshotting, recovery, and micro-batching.

 <!-- TOC -->
 * [raftd](#raftd)